alireza-shabanpisheh/Cafe-Landing-Page/README.md

 Welcome to B.Cafe's responsive landing page repository!
 This landing page was created using HTML, CSS, and JavaScript to provide an interactive user interface and fluid animations.

-You can try out the live version of the website: https://b-cafe-landing-page.vercel.app/
+You can try out the live version of the website here: https://b-cafe-landing-page.vercel.app/

 ## Features